natiginfo/action-detekt-all/README.md

-# GitHub Action: Run detekt
+# GitHub Action: Detekt All

-This action can be used to run detekt checks to enforce best practices.
+This action can be used to run [detekt](https://github.com/detekt/detekt) checks to enforce best practices.